SUSE/Portus/README.md

 ## Continuous integration

-Continuous integration is run with [travis](http://travis-ci.org) and the [opensuse build service](http://build.opensuse.org).
+Continuous integration is run with [Travis](https://travis-ci.org/SUSE/Portus) and the [Opensuse Build Service](http://build.opensuse.org).
 For details, see the .travis.yml file.

 ## Release